Bihar Protests Escalate Over BPSC Exam Controversy | Headlines

 - India

-In Patna's Gandhi Maidan, Bihar police resorted to using water cannons and mild force to break up a protest by BPSC aspirants demanding a re-examination of the 70th prelims.
-The protest escalated when students reportedly pushed back against the police, prompting the use of force.
+Bihar police resorted to using water cannons on Sunday to disperse a group of BPSC aspirants protesting at Gandhi Maidan, Patna, demanding a re-examination for the 70th prelims.
+According to SP City Sweety Sahrawat, the demonstrators clashed with the police, prompting the law enforcement to take action.

-City SP Sweety Sahrawat stated that the authorities had initially requested the protesters to vacate the area while promising to listen to their grievances, leading to a confrontation when the demonstrators allegedly pushed the police.
-Among the protestors was Jan Suraaj Party's Prashant Kishor, who supported their demands for a re-exam.
+Leading the demonstrations, Jan Suraaj Party founder Prashant Kishor assured support for the students, demanding a reevaluation of the exam allegedly affected by a paper leak.
+He confirmed that discussions with government officials were underway, while urging students to protest within legal boundaries.

-Aspirants expressed their dissatisfaction, claiming an attempt was being made to divert the issue into the political realm.
-They reiterated their sole demand: a re-examination.
-Kishor pledged his support, warning of further action if negotiations with officials did not meet student demands, while protests also emerged at Bihar Bhawan in Delhi.
+Opposition voices, including RJD leader Tejashwi Yadav, criticized the Bihar government, questioning Chief Minister Nitish Kumar's leadership.
+Examination Controller, Rajesh Kumar Singh, dismissed paper leak allegations, affirming no evidence supports these claims and announced a retest for specific centers while dismissing the need for a general re-exam.

 (With inputs from agencies.)